-During Stage 2, Student Services will implement hybrid services, which aim to deliver the same experience for students regardless of whether they access those services in person or remotely.
+Student Services will continue to implement hybrid services, which aim to deliver the same experience for students regardless of whether they access those services in person or remotely.
 The use of technology reduces in-person demand for services and maintains reduced on-campus density.
 Students may access student services via in-person hours by appointment, phone, email, Zoom sessions, and other means.

-Services are provided on campus, and all individuals who participate must wear masks, maintain social distance, and follow all other safety rules instituted by the University.
-Students are required to sign a daily pledge after participating in mandatory COVID-19 training that affirms their commitment to follow campus safety protocols and expectations and do their part to protect the campus community
+Services are provided on-campus, and all individuals who participate must wear masks, maintain social distance, and follow all other safety rules instituted by the University.
+Students are required to sign a daily health pledge after participating in mandatory COVID-19 training that affirms their commitment to follow campus safety protocols and expectations and do their part to protect the campus community

-In Stage 3, Student Services will continue to make available the full spectrum of student support services, including health services, mental health, counseling, career services, records and registration, student accounts, financial aid, tutoring, Title IX, and support from the Dean of Students Office, including the Learning Access Program.
+Student Services will continue to make available the full spectrum of student support services, including health services, mental health, counseling, career services, records and registration, student accounts, financial aid, tutoring, Title IX, and support from the Dean of Students Office, including the Learning Access Program and Assistance Programs, including food pantries.
 Students may access these services and supports remotely and, by appointment, in person.
+Sanitization protocols and occupancy restrictions are in place for the food pantries.
 Conference rooms or other larger individual office spaces that allow for stronger social distancing will be used when possible.